HONORS 135 Ancient & Medieval History

-Second, you are required to turn in your textbook at each exam; then the instructor will evaluate how well you have marked it up and answered review questions.
+Second, you are required to turn in your textbooks at each exam; then the instructor will evaluate how well you have marked them up and answered review questions.

 If you have a used textbook that has been already marked up, or an electronic version of the textbook, or some other problem with obtaining a textbook, see the instructor within the first two weeks of classes so that solutions can be found for your use of the textbook and subsequent evaluation.
 At the end of the second week the instructor will examine your books to see how marked-up they are.

 Participation and attendance are necessary because lecture and discussion provide the essentials for achieving class goals and objectives.
 Thus a portion of your grade (about 20%) will depend on your in-class performance, aside from graded quizzes, exams, and papers.
 You are required to attend each class, arrive on time, remain attentive, maintain proper classroom decorum, respond to questions, and participate in discussion and small-group activities.